Wine Schools in the United States: Where to Study Wine in Every State

 Massachusetts

 In New England, Massachusetts stands out as a center for wine appreciation and certification.
-Local programs often collaborate with national education providers, offering WSET-style courses as well as regional tasting series.
+Local programs often collaborate with national education providers, offering WSET-style courses and regional tasting series.
 While formal degree programs are limited, Massachusetts Wine Schools and private educators provide accessible paths for enthusiasts to earn recognized credentials.

 Michigan